2021–22 Saint Louis Billikens men's basketball team: 2022 recruiting class

+Note: In many cases, Scout, Rivals, 247Sports, On3, and ESPN may conflict in their listings of height and weight.; In these cases, the average was taken.
+ESPN grades are on a 100-point scale.; Sources:

 Preseason

 In a poll of the league's head coaches and select media members at the conference's media day, the Billikens were picked to finish in third place in the A-10.
-Javonte Perkins was selected Preseason First Team All-Conference selection while Yuri Collins is a Third Team Preseason honoree.
-In the preseason game against Rockhurst, Perkins suffered a torn anterior cruciate ligament (ACL) in his left knee and will miss the remainder of the 2021–22 season.
+Javonte Perkins was the Preseason First Team All-Conference selection, while Yuri Collins was a Third Team Preseason honoree.
+In the preseason game against Rockhurst, Perkins suffered a torn anterior cruciate ligament (ACL) in his left knee and would miss the remainder of the 2021–22 season.